-The Quality Indicators for Learning and Teaching and the associated website are administered by the Social Research Centre Pty Ltd under contract to the Australian Government Department of Education and Training.
+The Quality Indicators for Learning and Teaching and the associated website are administered by the Social Research Centre Pty Ltd under contract to the Australian Government Department of Education.

 The Social Research Centre Pty Ltd is bound by the Australian Privacy Principles (APPs) under the Privacy Act 1988 with respect to the collection, use and disclosure of personal information.